 Faculty of Medicine

-4,200 students are trained at the Paris-Sud Faculty of Medicine on various sites: the Bicêtre, Paul Brousse and Antoine Béclère Hospitals, the Gustave-Roussy Institute, the Marie Lannelongue Surgery Centre, the Vallée Foundation, and the Southern Ile-de-France Hospital Centre.
+5,000 students are trained at the Paris-Sud Faculty of Medicine on various sites: the Bicêtre, Paul Brousse and Antoine Béclère Hospitals, the Gustave-Roussy Institute and the Marie Lannelongue Surgery Centre.

 As well as degrees in medicine, the Faculty offers six Master's degrees and courses at three Doctoral Schools, a Public Health School, a Department of Ethics, and a Department of Nursing Education.

 Research is divided into clinical research, conducted in hospitals; basic research, carried out in laboratories; and translational research, as a bridge between the two.

 The five areas within the Biology-Health Science concentration are: Cancer, Biotherapy/ Immunotherapy/Transplantation, Physiopathology/ Therapeutic Targets, Public Health/Epidemiology and Medical Imaging.

 Faculty of Pharmacy

 The Faculty of Pharmacy campus, which covers 90,000 m2, is in Châtenay-Malabry.
 It is home to nearly 3,500 students, of whom 450 are following the common first year of studies for health science.
 Graduates are employed can expect to find employment in pharmacies, dispensaries, industry, biology and hospitals.